KPI Example

 Weighted vs. Unweighted Pipeline Value: What to measure?

-Because Weighted Pipeline Value is a descriptive statistic and not a quota, it reflects the deal-closing process rather than your specific goals.
-Thus, use this KPI to synthesize the accumulated data of your sales pipeline.
+Because Weighted Pipeline Value is a descriptor and not a quota, it reflects the sales process rather than your actual goals.
+In other words, this KPI synthesizes the accumulated data of your sales pipeline.

-Being able to assess the value of each stage of the pipeline stands in contrast to the unweighted pipeline value, which takes into account only whether a deal was made or not.
-Both of these metrics can be useful in different contexts – the weighted value when detailed data exists about the sales pipeline stages, when customer trends can be easily identified, and when it is industry practice to use weighted pipeline value.
+The Weighted Pipeline Value stands in contrast to the Unweighted Pipeline Value, which takes into account only whether a deal was made or not.
+Both metrics can be useful in different contexts – the weighted value when detailed data exists about the sales pipeline stages; when customer trends can be easily identified; and when it is industry practice to use Weighted Pipeline Value.

-On the other hand, unweighted pipeline value is better for those cases where the pipeline funnel becomes too complex to make accurate predictions, or if reliable sales data is unavailable.
-In these cases, the sale / no sale binary is paramount, as this is the only information you’re trying to find.
+On the other hand, Unweighted Pipeline Value is better for those cases where the pipeline funnel becomes too complex to make accurate predictions, or if reliable sales data is unavailable.
+In these cases, the sale / no sale binary is the only information you’re trying to find.

 Other KPIs similar to Hit Rate include: